 Running both moderated and unmoderated, UX testing can make the results far more accurate.

 Card sorting is your best option when you want to categorize your product efficiently.
-Develop an echelon that meets your specific needs of the users.
+Develop an echelon that meets the specific needs of the users.
 At first, you do not know the order in which the cards go.
 As you start the test, you tend to figure things out.
 You ask users to classify the content based on their needs.
-You can do this virtually or in-person through an online tool, as you want real user’s feedback.
+You can do this virtually or in person through an online tool, as you want real user feedback.

 So, let us take a closer look at each of these UX testing tools – and see just what makes them exceptional.

 It is what is known as a click-based UX testing tool.
 A free 30-day trial is available to the user with an option to not opt-in to a paid subscription.
 However, the rates are reasonably affordable, starting at $9 per month.
 What do you get?

 - Heatmap – track clicks on your webpage by each visitor.

 - Confetti – detailed insights about search terms and other components.

 - Overlay – the number of clicks on each element of the page.